Sheaffer Glideriter 1965-1968

 Blister packs are actually pretty easy to open without doing more than minimal damage to the card.
 If you ever want to do this, take a sharp knife and insert it, flat with the card stock, into the bottom edge of the plastic bubble.
 Cut around one of the longest sides of the plastic, going around slightly more than halfway at the top and bottom.
 If done carefully, the cut will be nearly invisible, and the blister will open like it's on a hinge.
 The pen will slip out easily, and can be replaced and secured with a small peel-off sticky tab.

-The green pen got selected as the tester because its card was in less good shape than the red mint Cartridge Glideriter I had on hand.
+I selected the green pen as the tester because its card was in less than perfect shape as the red mint condition Cartridge Glideriter I had on hand.

 The Cartridge Glideriter is basically the same cap and barrel as the cheapest mid-1960s Sheaffer Cartridge pen.
 It's average size, at 5 inches long capped and 5 7/8 inches posted.
 There are no innards to give this plastic and light metal cap any weight, so it's pretty light in the hand, capped or posted.
 If anything, the cap adds some length that makes the pen easier to handle for me, but it's balanced well either way, though quite short for large hands if not posted.